-Matters Arising Change number Plan/Map Booklet reference Change proposed Reason/Justification (Action Point Reference) MAC4 Delete paragraphs 4.14 - 4.24 to National Park purposes and duty and the spatial elements of the Plan which have been brought to the front of Chapter 4 Strategy policies are identified by the suffix 'Strategy Policy' and coloured with a yellow background.
+Matters Plan/Map Change proposed Reason/Justification Arising Booklet (Action Point Change reference Reference) number , MAC4 Delete paragraphs 4.14 - 4.24 to National Park purposes and duty and the spatial elements of the Plan which have been brought to the front of Chapter 4.
+Strategy policies are identified by the suffix 'Strategy Policy' and coloured with a yellow background.
 Supporting policies are coloured with a blue background.
 4.10 The Plan has been heavily influenced by the Sustainability Appraisal and the application of the tests of soundness34.
-Where other mutually exclusive policy options were explored the preferred strategy policy in the main text is highlighted with a symbol.
+Where other mutually exclusive policy options were explored the preferred strategy policy in the main text is highlighted with asymbol.
 A summary explanation is provided as to what those other options were and why they were discarded in the Alternative Options Background Paper.
-Alternatives to the preferred spatial strategy are also set out in this Background Paper.35 When a choice of options is available those options that perform best when considering both the sustainability appraisal scoring and the outcomes of the soundness tests together were chosen. ◆ 4.14 The strategy for locating growth for the National Park is the Wales Spatial Plan 37 Pembrokeshire Haven Settlement Framework strategy.
-The Wales Spatial Plan preferred strategy was chosen for the 1st Local Development Plan because it Revise the Strategy section to explain the overarching strategy and its key Plan preferred strategy was chosen for the 1st Local Development Plan because it delivered most in terms of the Sustainability Appraisal objectives and the soundness tests required that regard was had to the Wales Spatial Plan.38 4.15 The Local Development Plan appraisal of Wales Spatial Plan Option 3 considered that additional tiers (Tiers 4 'Rural Centres' and 5 'Countryside') were needed with development being targeted to locations that would be likely to be more accessible and more likely to support community facilities.
-The approach would help with conserving the National Park landscape and the strategy was quite tailored for individual settlements.
-4.16 This preferred option is known as Option 4 'Focused Key Settlement/Hybrid Approach (with two additional Tiers)' and is the spatial strategy in the current components.
-HS1/AP6
+Alternatives to the preferred spatial strategy are also set out in this Background Paper.
+35 When a choice of options is available those options that perform best when considering both the sustainability appraisal scoring and the eutcomes of the soundness tests together were chosen. ◆ 4.14 The strategy for locating growth for the National Park is the Wales Spatial Plan Pa 37 .
+Pembrokeshire Haven Settlement Framework strategy.
+The Wales Spatial Plan preferred strategy was chosen for the 1st Local Development Plan because it delivered most in terms of the Sustainability Appraisal objectives and the soundness tests required that regard was had to the Wales Spatial Plan.
+38 4.15 The Local Development Plan appraisal of Wales Spatial Plan.
+38 4.15 The Local Development Plan appraisal of Wales Spatial Plan.
+38 4.15 The Local Development Plan appraisal of Wales Spatial Plan.
+38 4.15 The Local Development Plan appraisal of Wales Spatial Plan.
+38 4.15 The Local Development Plan appraisal of Wales Spatial Plan.
+38 4.15 The Local Development Plan appraisal of Wales Spatial Plan.
+38 4.15 The Local Development Plan appraisal of Wales Spatial Plan.
+39 Revise the Strategy section to explain the overarching strategy and its key components.
+HS1/AP6 4.16 This preferred option is known as Option 4 'Focused Key Settlement/Hybrid Approach (with two additional Tiers)' and is the spatial strategy in the current